Immersion Service Learning - Frequently Asked Questions

 - Students can incorporate an Immersion Experience as an assignment within the following courses: BIOL 391 (Dr. Russell Wyeth), and & DEVS 311 (Dr. Jonathan Langdon).

 - IDS courses for credit with a travel component may occassionaly be offered through Immersion Service Learning.
-IDS 397 Holocaust & Now (3 credit) will run spring 2020.
 Inclusions and fees will differ.
-Please refer to the course page for details.
+Please refer to the course page for details (where applicable).

 Does StFX have any opportunities to study or work abroad?